vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **CMD**: Most late students should arrive by now.
 Start proper now.

+**CMD**: Guided tour of Big Blue Button.
+How to use global chat.
+How to send a private message to an
+         instructor, how to answer a poll/quiz, how to access or hide the slides (used in quizes).

 **CMD**: Explain that online learning is different from classroom learning.
 It's difficult for trainers to notice that students are
          struggling and it's difficult to interact like we might in a classroom.
 Therefore we would like to get as much interaction as possible via voice and video.
 Ask students to turn on their microphones and cameras and introduce themselves.